Institutions of the European Union: European Central Bank

-The European Central Bank (ECB) is the only among the 7 institutions, which also is an international entity with treaty capability in its own right.
+The European Central Bank (ECB) is the only one among the 7 institutions that is also an international entity with treaty capability in its own right.
 It is at the centre of the European System of Central Banks which comprises all EU national banks.
-The bank is governed by a board of national bank governors and a President.
+The bank is governed by a board of national bank governors and a president.
 It is also the central bank for the eurozone (the states which have adopted the euro) and thus controls monetary policy in that area with an agenda to maintain price stability.

 The ECB is located in Frankfurt.

 The current president is Christine Lagarde.

 European Court of Auditors

 The European Court of Auditors (ECA), despite its name, has no judicial powers.
 It ensures that taxpayer funds from the budget of the European Union have been correctly spent.
 The court provides an audit report for each financial year to the Council and Parliament.
 The Parliament uses this to decide whether to approve the commission's handling of the budget.
 The Court also gives opinions and proposals on financial legislation and anti-fraud actions.

 The Court of Auditors was set up in 1975.
 It was created as an independent institution due to the sensitivity of the issue of fraud in the Union (the anti-fraud agency, OLAF, is also built on its independence).
 It is composed of one member from each state appointed by the Council every six years.
-Every three years one of them is elected as the president of the court, who is currently Klaus-Heiner Lehne.
+Every three years one of them is elected as the president of the court, who is currently Tony Murphy.